My dark chocolate ganache tart recipe is an easy and elegant indulgence ~ a chocolate-lover’s dessert for any occasion, any time of year.

 - A special dessert like this is all about the chocolate, so it’s a good opportunity to splurge on a brand you love.
 I happen to prefer Ghirardelli or Lindt.
 You can use regular baking chocolate or good quality chocolate chips if you like.

-a dark chocolate cookie crumb crust helps make a seamless chocolate statement
+a chocolate cookie crumb crust helps make a seamless chocolate statement

 Maldon salt* makes the perfect garnish

 Just look at the cool crystal structure on that Maldon salt!
-If you’re hesitant about pieces of salt that big, the flakes are super delicate and add a really nice balance to the sweetness and richness of the chocolate.
+If you’re hesitant about pieces of salt that big, the flakes are super delicate and add a really nice balance to the sweetness and richness of the chocolate in this ganache tart.
 If you don’t have Maldon salt, use sea salt or kosher salt.

 *Malden salt is fancy English sea salt with a delicate flavor and a large crystal.
 Look for it with the regular salt in your supermarket.